Class 3 Image: AI generated

-Four phrases are all you need.
+Four commands are all you need.

-To the agent: “Commit” Save the working state.
+Tell the agent: “Commit” Save the working state.
 Like a save point in a game.
 If the next task goes wrong, you return here.

-To the agent: “Revert” Return to the last save point.
+Tell the agent: “Revert” Return to the last save point.
 Undo what AI broke.

-The pattern of these four phrases
+The pattern of these four commands

 Why does this work?